Getting Started¶

 Your usage of the exasol-toolbox will likely fall into one of two scenarios:

-Create a New Project with Exasol-Toolbox Support¶
+Creating a New Project with Exasol-Toolbox Support¶

 Important

-To establish a new project with toolbox support, you need to have Cookiecutter installed.
+To establish a new project with toolbox support, you need to have Cookiecutter installed:

-pipx install cookiecutter
+pip install cookiecutter

 1. Create a new project